 In this article we’ll focus on all major aspects of CPU throttling, learning its types and figuring out how to tell if the CPU is throttling.
-But before anything else, let’s define CPU throttling.
+But before anything else, let’s define what it is

 What Is CPU Throttling